 The Tasman Glacier Walk is the shortest and easiest walk in Mount Cook National Park.
 It offers stunning views of the Tasman Glacier and Tasman Lake, floating icebergs, and snow-capped mountains.

 This hike is easy to do for everyone and can’t be missed on your New Zealand itinerary.
 And you can also combine it with a quick visit to the Blue Lakes.
 This is only a short few minutes extra.
 The combination of the stunning Blue Lakes and Tasman Glacier viewpoint gives you a great variety of things to see.

-Tasman glacier view walk time and distance: With only 1.8 kilometers (1.1 mi) return, the Tasman glacier view track is a very easy walk which doesn’t take longer than 40 – 50 minutes to complete.
-Depending on how long you spend at the Blue Lakes and Tasman Glacier viewpoint.
+Tasman Glacier View walk time and distance: With only 1.8 kilometers (1.1 mi) return, the Tasman Glacier View track is a very easy walk that doesn’t take longer than 40 – 50 minutes to complete.
+Depending on how long you spend at the Blue Lakes and Tasman Glacier viewpoints.

 Wanaka is located at the doorstep of Mount Aspiring National Park, nestled on the southern end of pristine Lake Wanaka and surrounded by the majestic Southern Alps.
 The combination of Wanaka’s convenient location, diverse hiking opportunities, amenities, and access to outdoor activities makes it an ideal base for exploring the beauty of Mount Aspiring National Park and the surrounding areas.
 Besides all the best things to do in Wanaka, there are also plenty of amazing places to stay in Wanaka!

 Rob Roy Glacier Track